 - 32% of survey respondents say their companies engage in crisis simulations or training.
 (Deloitte)

 - 80% of business leaders across all sectors said that their response to a crisis took into consideration the physical and emotional needs of their employees.
 (Deloitte)

 Navigating Crisis Management

-Should you find yourself in the thick of a crisis, it’s important you remain composed — and having a well-constructed crisis management strategy makes that considerably easier.
+In preparation, keep tabs on warning signs that might help you get out in front of a situation before it escalates.
+If you find yourself in the thick of a crisis, it’s important you remain composed — which is where having a well-constructed crisis management strategy comes into play.

 As I said, the causes of crises are beyond your control, but the strategies you employ to prepare and respond to them aren't.
 No matter the scale or nature of your business, it always serves you to have a crisis management plan on hand.